ASafaeirad/cv/README.md

 **Software Engineer** | **Software Architect** | **Web Developer** | **UI/UX Designer** | **INTP**

-+13 years of programming experience, and +5 years of professional experience.
++13 years of programming experience, and +5 years of professional experience working with medium to large databases.
+Managed technical project as technical lead.

 > I enjoy spending time thinking about how things work and coming up with solutions to problems.